 Why work in headache and migraines?

 "My mum suffered from migraines for a long-time, and growing up I saw the major impact this had on her life.
-I think because of this I always had a personal interest in head pain management because when I was younger, I wished there was something I could do for mum.
-I had heard about Dean’s work whilst working in London, and when I met him and learned about the Watson Headache Approach it completely revolutionised my treatment of head pain.
+As a result, I have always had a keen interest in the treatment of head pain because when I was younger, I wished there was something I could do for mum.
+I had heard about Dean’s work whilst working in London, and when I met him in July 2015 and learned in depth about the Watson Headache Approach it completely revolutionised my treatment of head pain.
 I immediately started to see excellent results and my whole approach to treating head pain changed."

 What to expect with treatment?

 Zoe has a calm and considered approach, and her warm nature quickly puts people at ease.
 Zoe believes patient education and understanding is the foundation for all other treatment, and because of this, she will talk you step-by-step through the assessment and treatment process.
-She also has a wealth of knowledge relating to the evidence base around the treatment of headaches and neck disorders, as this is of particular interest to her in completing her Master’s.
-So be warned, you will probably hear about some of this during your treatment!
+She also has a wealth of knowledge relating to the evidence base around the treatment of headaches as this was a particular interest of hers when completing her Master of Musculoskeletal Physiotherapy.